-Cranberry Apple Turnovers use Granny Smith apples and dried cranberries.
-Both are all mellowed out with an apple jelly mixture and baked in puff pastry.
+Apple Turnovers with Puff Pastry use Granny Smith apples and dried cranberries.
+Both are mellowed out with an apple jelly mixture and baked to golden perfection with this apple turnover recipe.

 It is really nice that we have so many dried fruit options to choose from in our grocery stores.
 It didn't use to be like this.
 You use to have to wait for Christmas season to get your cranberry on.

-I remember when our family use to make the trek to Hadley’s in Cabazon, California to get our beautiful plump dried dates and cranberries.
+I remember when our family used to make the trek to Hadley's in Cabazon, California to get our beautiful plump dried dates and cranberries.

 Mother spent a fortune to stock up but it was well worth it.
 Especially for us kids because we got to enjoy all of the wonderful recipes that she made.